1. When should I begin the Minor?

 9. I'm interested in education, but have no plans to go into teaching.
 Is the ESS minor only for future teachers?

-The ESS minor prepares students to go into the world more fully education about one of the cornerstones of our society.
+The ESS minor prepares students to go into the world more fully educated about one of the cornerstones of our society.
 While many ESS students choose to go into teaching, there are plenty who do not.
 Some choose to go into other career fields altogether and others choose related careers or programs including educational research, psychology, special education, social work, and careers in policy.

 10. Does ESS run tutoring programs?